 Schedule a Free Consultation With a Virginia Beach Nursing Home Neglect Attorney

 At The Law Firm of Carlton F. Bennett, P.L.L.C., our Virginia nursing home negligence attorney is a reliable and experienced advocate for clients and their families.
-If your loved one was abused or neglected in an assisted living facility, we are here as a resource.
+If your loved one was neglected in a nursing home, we are here as a resource.
 For a free, no-risk consultation, please contact us today.
 With an office in Virginia Beach, we serve communities throughout the entire Hampton Roads region, including Chesapeake, Suffolk, Newport News, Portsmouth, Norfolk, and Williamsburg.